 Back to their roots

-The story begins just after the disastrous 1973 Formula 1 season.
+The starting point of this venture was the catastrophic 1973 Formula 1 season.
 Scuderia Ferrari didn’t score any podium places and withdrew from two Grand Prix (Dutch GP and German GP).
 Both drivers, Jacky Ickx and Arturo Merzario, left the team by the end of the season.

 Enzo Ferrari was furious and decided to pull out of all other racing series to reorganize the whole team for the 1974 season.
-Brining on Niki Lauda turned out to be a great step: he finished fourth in the championship and won the 1975 and 1977 season.
+Niki Lauda was appointed and it turned out to be a great step: he finished fourth in the championship and won the 1975 and 1977 season.

-Once Ferrari was back on track, they eventually showed interest in other racing divisions.
+Once Ferrari was back on track, they eventually showed interests in other racing divisions.
 One of them, surprisingly, was rallying…

 Michelotto, a Ferrari dealership founded in 1969, often turned road cars in race cars for privateers.
 Ferrari had always approved of those projects.
 Once the 308 GTB was introduced in 1975 and Michelotto got their hands on one, they felt the chassis would be suitable for rallying.
-The following year, they shared plans to create rally cars with Enzo and his team, who were highly interested and in turn supplied the cars needed for each build.
+They made plans to create a rally car and proposed them to Enzo and his team in 1976.
+They were highly interested and supplied cars to Michelotto to build rally cars.

-Most of those upgrades were fairly noticeable – higher suspension, stripped-down cabin, rally lights and off-road tires.
+Most of those upgrades were fairly noticeable: we have a higher suspension, a stripped out cabin, rally lights and off-road tires.
 Michelotto turned eleven 308 GTBs into rally spec cars, with an additional car built in the U.K. for a privateer and another four cars for Group B.

 The successes on dirt

-The Ferrari 308 GTB Group 4, first entered in 1978, immediately showed its competitive character.
-Within a year, Raffaele Pinto and co-driver Claudio Penariol took their first victory.
-Frenchman Jean-Claude Andruet won the Tour de France Automobile Race twice, 1981 and 1982.
-During the first race, he drove a blue 308 ran by Parisian Ferrari dealer Charles Pozzi and his second victory was achieved in a red/blue 308 with co-driver Chantal Bouchetal.
+The Ferrari 308 GTB Group 4 was first entered in 1978 and showed its competitive character immediately.
+The first victory of the 308, with Raffaele Pinto and co-driver Claudio Penariol occurred a year later.
+Frenchman Jean-Claude Andruet won the Tour de France Automobile Race twice: 1981 and 1982.
+During the first one, he drove a blue 308 ran by Parisian Ferrari dealer Charles Pozzi and the second victory was achieved in a red/blue 308 with co-driver Chantal Bouchetal.

 Taking it to the next level

-For those who aren’t familiar with Group B, it was a rally competition involving only the most ridiculous rally cars.
-They were the fastest, most powerful and most dangerous cars you would ever find on a rally stage.
-BMW entered with their M1, Audi with the legendary Quattro S1 and Ford with their Escort RS200, to name a few.
+For those who aren’t familiar with Group B, it was a rally competition where the most ridiculous rally cars competed in.
+They were the fastest, most powerful and most dangerous cars you could come across on a rally stage.
+BMW entered with their M1, Audi with the legendary Quattro S1 and Ford with their Escort RS200 to name a few.

-Ferrari and Michelotto wanted to give it a shot with their 308 GT/M. They took inspiration from the extreme Ferrari 512 BB/LM to create the 308 GT/M. As a result of Group B’s looser regulations of, they basically had carte blanche in terms of modifications.
-The car didn’t have to resemble a road going car at all, hence all radical changes.
+Ferrari and Michelotto wanted to give it a shot with their 308 GT/M. They took inspiration from the extreme Ferrari 512 BB/LM to create the 308 GT/M. As a result of the looser regulations of Group B, Michelotto basically had carte blanche in terms of modifications.
+The car didn’t had to resemble a road going car which explains to radical changes.
 To make it easier for mechanics to reach the engine block, the engine was mounted longitudinally with the gearbox bolted on the back.
-The V8 was then upgraded to push out around 370 bhp at 8500 rpm.
+After giving the V8 an upgrade it pushed out around 370 bhp and 8500 rpm.

-The car weighed in at only 840 kg (1852 lb).
+Once the car was ready, it only weigh 840 kg (1852 lb).
 The Group B divided sub-classes based on engine displacement, so the 3.0-L Ferrari needed 120 kg (265 lb) of ballast to make it eligible.
-Sadly though, the project took much longer than expected and it wasn’t finished until 1986, and by then the competition was way ahead of the Italians.
+Sadly though, the project took much longer than expected and it was only finished in 1986.
+The competition was way ahead of the Italians.

 However, this wasn’t the end of Ferrari’s rally aspirations.
 Many of the techniques they learned about were used in later cars, such as the 288 GTO.
 Simply put, the 288 GTO was a more extreme version of the 308.
 Ferrari planned to make 200 units to make it eligible for racing homologation.
-Once the required 200 units were produced, the GTO Evoluzione emerged.
-Just six were built.
-Sadly, the FIA cancelled the Group B series after the death of Henri Toivonen and his co-driver Sergio Cresto during the 1986 Tour de Corse, France.
+When the required 200 units were produced, the GTO Evoluzione came around the block.
+Six were built, but the FIA cancelled the Group B series after the death of Henri Toivonen and his co-driver Sergio Cresto during the 1986 Tour de Corse, France.
 The 288 GTO Evoluzione never went racing.